maryam246/AWD_1st_task/README.md

-# Basics Information about WEB-Technologies
+# Basics Information about WEB-Technologi
-# Web Development Concepts

-This document provides a comprehensive overview of key web development concepts, addressing various aspects from HTML evolution to modern web paradigms.

 ## 1. Previous Versions of HTML vs. New Versions